P4R1H/reddit-advertising-bot/readme.md

 4) find the `dmcontent` and `dmtitle` in `config.json` and fill them accordingly to what u want the bot to advertise

+5) save subreddits to go through as "sub1:limit , sub2:limit , sub3:limit" ...... in the .env

 # `> Notes`